 With this in mind and your client interview completed it’s time to write the quiz.

 Here are some examples of questions that have worked well:

-And our 7 Steps to Make Your Own Quiz blog post should help with the writing process if you get stuck at all.
+And our in-depth guide on how to make a quiz on our homepage, should help with the writing process if you get stuck at all.

 Once you have the quiz written you’ll want to send it to the client for feedback and any changes they might have.
 I recommend having a set number of iterations that you can do for each client.
 Typically I limit it to two, but most times you only need one round of changes.